lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 ```
 Now we have all set up to start the map plot.
 To make it easier, we will divide it into 4 parts

-### Marker text and color
+### 1.Marker text and color
-In this section we will define the marker text to show and variables.
+In this section we define the marker text to show and variables.
 As you can see below we will select `Total Cases` and `Total deaths per million`.
 The `scale` variable will help us adjust the size of the bubble.
 ```python
 df_plot['text'] = df_plot['Country'] + '<br>Cases: ' + (df_plot['total_cases'].astype('int')).astype(str)\
 + '<br>Total Deaths per million: ' + (df_plot['total_deaths_per_million'].astype('int')).astype(str)
 colors = "#981E32"
 scale = 200
 ```
-### Figure instantiation and definition
+### 2.Figure instantiation and definition
-In this section we will define a `ScatterGeo()` figure, that will allow us to render a full map.
+In this section we define a `ScatterGeo()` figure, that will allow us to render a full map.
 ```python
 fig = go.Figure()